duality-labs/hapi-indexer/README.md

 version of the Neutron chain that the indexer is targeting in: https://github.com/neutron-org/neutron/releases

+## Quick Start

+Clone/download this codebase and open it using VSCode with the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed.
+The indexer will start serving on https://localhost:8000 after the container is built.

+Or see the [#get-started](#get-started) section for more options

 ## Goals

 The Goals of the indexer are to: